Djohnson1313/predicting_student_success/README.md

 # Conclusion

 The chosen model performed well, with a precision score of 91%.
 Precision is the measurment of the false positive rate.
 This is important to us as a loan company, because to get a return on the loan, the individual has to actually be capable of returning it.
 This is unlikely if they do not graduate.
-Having a good precision score means that students who are thought to be able to graduate, but actually are unnliekly too, are reduced to a minimum within our company ecosystem
+Having a good precision score means that students who are thought to be able to graduate, but actually are unlikely too, are reduced to a minimum within our company ecosystem

 # Reproducibility
 In this quick section, we will be going over how to reproduce the same results shown in this notebook.
 A few key elements needed to run locally on your system are as follows: